Interview: Tokyo Graffiti and the Street Art Scene in Japan

 What’s something that most people don’t know about the street art scene in Tokyo?

-What do you think is the most important thing for me to know or understand in order to write about graffiti in Tokyo?
+What do you think is the most important thing for me to know or understand to write about graffiti in Tokyo?

 To write about graffiti in Tokyo, one of the most important things to understand is what kind of art appears on the streets, who is making it, and why.
 You also need to consider how Japan’s strict laws, social conformity, and clean urban environment shape the style and the motivation behind the work.